microsoft/vscode-wiki/Virtual-Workspaces.md

 ### Detect virtual workspaces in code

-To check in code whether the current workspace consists of non-`file` schemes use
+To check in code whether the current workspace consists of non-`file` schemes and is virtual you can use

 ```
 const isVirtualWorkspace = workspace.workspaceFolders && workspace.workspaceFolders.every(f => f.uri.scheme !== 'file');